 Vaccines should always stay within a specific temperature range.
-Exposure to low or high temperatures can damage vaccines -- and if that happens, a country may not have the vaccine supply it needs to immunize children.
+Exposure to low or high temperatures can damage vaccines - and if that happens, a country may not have the vaccine supply it needs to immunize children.
 That’s why staff who handle and transport vaccines must know how to protect vaccines against unacceptable temperature excursions.
-That includes choosing and packing the appropriate coolant-packs and passive containers for specific transport routes.
-In this course, you’ll practice identifying where vaccines may be at risk, choosing the right coolant packs and passive containers for a variety of vaccine shipments, and finally packing a passive container.
+This includes choosing and packing the appropriate coolant-packs and passive containers for specific transport routes.
+In this course, you will practice identifying where vaccines may be at risk, choosing the right coolant packs and passive containers for a variety of vaccine shipments, and finally, packing a passive container.

 By the end of this course, you will be able to:

 - Identify where vaccines are at risk during transport